Lantor Soric vs. Lantor Coremat:

 Lantor Soric LRC (1.5mm, 70m² per roll) – Lightweight option for smooth surfaces.

-- Designed for infusion and hand lay-up processes.
+- Suitable for infusion and hand lay-up

-- Highly durable and flexible for enhanced structural integrity.
+- Durable and flexible for structural integrity

 POPULAR PRODUCTS